prometheus-net/tzsp_packetstream_exporter/README.md

 Only IPv4 packets are analyzed - IPv6 is ignored.

-Only TCP and UDP are analyzed - other transport-level protocols are simply "unknown".

 # How do I analyze multiple parallel packet streams?

 You can direct multiple TZSP streams to the same analyzer, either on the same port or separate ports (using multiple `--listen-port` options).
 The output metrics carry a label indicating the listen port the data arrived on.